logixy/Modpacks/README.md

 # Modpacks
-Tweaks, Scripts, Configs, Assets for our modpacks
+Tweaks, Scripts, Configs, Assets for our modpacks.